SarahBass/SarahBass/README.md

  for computer science.
 Graduated CSUF with a B.A. in English, have certificates in special education, multiple subjects, and single subject: English.
-Now pursuing B.A. in Computer Science.
+Now pursuing B.S. in Computer Science.

 # Upcomping Games